 We record asset retirement obligations under the provisions of ASC 410-20, Asset Retirement and Environmental Obligations - Asset Retirement Obligations.
 ASC 410-20 requires the fair value of a liability related to the retirement of long-lived assets be recorded at the time a legal obligation is incurred, if the liability can be reasonably estimated.
 When the liability is initially recorded, the carrying amount of the related asset is increased by the amount of the liability.
 Over time, the liability is accreted to its future value, with the accretion recorded to expense.
-ASC 410-20 further clarifies that where there is an obligation to perform an asset retirement activity, even though uncertainties exist about the timing or method of settlement, an entity is required to recognize a liability for the fair value of a conditional asset retirement obligation if the fair value of the liability can be determined.
+ASC 410-20 further clarifies that where there is an obligation to perform an asset retirement activity, even though uncertainties exist about the timing or method of settlement, an entity is required to recognize a liability can be determined.